sergedomk/sergedomk.github.io/micro_services_benefits_costs/markdown.md

 ## REST can not solve everything
 ???
-* Not everything fits "REST".
+* Not everything fits strict "REST".
-* Use it's concept of utilizing the protocol.
+* Do use it's core concept of utilizing the protocol.
-* Don't force evey protocol to be HTTP.
+* But, don't force evey protocol to be HTTP.
 ---
 ## Product/UX/Architecture Three Month Plan